ether-camp/solcJ/README.md

 # solcJ
-Solidity compiler binaries, packed into jar for use in ethereumJ
+Solidity compiler binaries, packed into jar for use in Java based projects.

+---

 Jars are available at:
 https://bintray.com/ethereum/maven/org.ethereum.solcJ-all/